securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

     - In above example multiple collaborators have the same callback function or private attributes.
 Depending on the Federated Learning requirements, user can specify unique callback function or private attributes for each Participant
     - *Private attributes* needs to be set after instantiating the participant.

-Now let's see how the runtime for a flow is assigned, and the flow gets run:
+Now let's see how the flow is passed to the runtime, and the flow gets run:

 .. code-block:: python

     flow = FederatedFlow()
-    flow.runtime = local_runtime
-    flow.run()
+    local_runtime.run(flow)

 And that's it!
 This will run an instance of the :code:`FederatedFlow` on a single node in a single process.